Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 We'll begin our day in the Shibuya-ku district with a visit to Meiji Jingū Shrine, a peaceful Shinto shrine dedicated to Emperor Meiji and Empress Shōken.
 Surrounded by forest, it's a calm and reflective spot tucked away from the fast pace of city life.

-Next, we head into the heart of the action as we pass through Shibuya Crossing, the world's busiest pedestrian intersection.
-Watching the crowds weave through one another is like seeing Tokyo's rhythm in motion.
-We'll have time here to grab a bite and enjoy a bit of people-watching — a warm bowl of ramen or a fresh sushi set makes the perfect lunch.
+We then stop for some free time in the heart of the action, allowing us to explore on our own and grab a bite and enjoy a bit of people-watching — a warm bowl of ramen or a fresh sushi set makes the perfect lunch.

 As evening falls, we'll board a traditional Yakatabune, a Japanese-style houseboat dating back to the Heian era.
 As we cruise along Tokyo Bay, we'll enjoy a welcome dinner and take in the stunning views of the sparkling skyline.